MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 1. Confirm the password.

 >[!NOTE]
 >You can bypass script interface using the argument '-setpassword <password>'.
-Learn about all command line switches for this script, [here](#switch).
+Learn about all command-line switches for this script, [here](#switch).
 For example:
 >
 >dotnet Microsoft.MLServer.Utils.AdminUtil\Microsoft.MLServer.Utils.AdminUtil.dll -setpassword my-password